digitalbias/digitalbias.github.io/_posts/2021-04-23-markdown_scriptures.markdown

 As a note: I found [bomdb][bomdb] which was nice as a search app, and I still use it a bit, but overall, my markdown files are my primary sources right now.

+## Update

+There is a newer version of the markdown scriptures.
+It now contains block references for each paragraph in the LDS Standard Works (Old Testament, New Testament, Book of Mormon, Doctrine and Covenants, and Pearl of Great Price).
+You can get the latest version of it [here][new_version].

 ---
 Photo by <a href="https://unsplash.com/@aaronburden?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Aaron Burden</a> on <a href="https://unsplash.com/s/photos/bible?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>